AlshehriAli0/go-http-client/README.md

 ## Overview

-This client provides an Express.js-like interface for building HTTP servers in Go, built on top of the standard `net/http` package.
+This client provides an Express.js like interface for building HTTP servers in Go, built on top of the standard `net/http` package.
 It offers a familiar routing system and middleware support while maintaining Go's performance and simplicity.

+**It is extremely easy to use and lightweight, specifically designed to help Express.js (Node.js) developers transition to Go with minimal friction.**

 ## Features